Free will, along with human nature, is the second characteristic possessed by human beings that affects the way humankind functions.

 What about the feeble, influenceable people who are too weak to take their own stance?
 Those too fragile to stand up for their own opinions and beliefs?
 Too faint of physical body and or psychological mind, whether it be because of health or age (young teens unsure of the future or seniors with their capacities diminished by age) to withstand the imposition of strong hand methods on them.

 After all, they too are human beings and they too should be able to walk through the door to peace and prosperity that all human beings aspire to.
 We’re all in this boat together, human beings, past, present and future.
 That is peace and prosperity individually and collectively with the opportunity for everyone to freely choose that direction.

 This blog post is an excerpt from chapter 2.4 of Audit of the Humankind.

 Dig Deeper into The Explanation

 Since you read all the way to here… you liked it.
-Please use the Social Network links just below to share this excerpt of Inventory of the Universe, Free Will – We all Possess it But We Can’t Always Utilize it.
+Please use the Social Network links just below to share this information from The Explanation, Free Will – We all Possess it But We Can’t Always Utilize it.